mesosphere/dcos-docs-site/pages/services/beta-cassandra/1.0.32-3.0.14-beta/managing/index.md

 Make any configuration changes to this `options.json` file.

-If you installed this service with a prior version of DC/OS, this configuration will not have been persisted by the the DC/OS package manager.
+If you installed the service with a prior version of DC/OS, this configuration will not have been persisted by the the DC/OS package manager.
 You can instead use the `options.json` file that was used when [installing the service](#initial-service-configuration).

 <strong>Note:</strong> You need to specify all configuration values in the `options.json` file when performing a configuration update.
 Any unspecified values will be reverted to the default values specified by the DC/OS service.
 See the "Recreating `options.json`" section below for information on recovering these values.